-This includes your yearly interest rate and origination fee, as well as the check fee, if you've chosen to pay by check.
+This reflects your yearly interest rate and origination fee, as well as the check fee, if you've chosen to pay by check.

 This charge shows the total amount you'll pay in interest, plus your origination fee.
 Think of it as your APR as a dollar amount.
 This is an estimate, because if you make extra payments or pay off your loan early, you'll pay less in interest.

-The amount you borrowed minus your origination fee, which matches the amount under "Total Amount Received."
+The amount financed is the amount you borrowed minus your origination fee, which matches the amount under "Total Amount Paid to You."

 Total of Payments

 This is the total amount you'll pay by the end of your loan if you make on-time monthly payments and make no extra payments.
 This is an estimate, because if you make extra payments or pay off your loan early, you'll pay less in interest.
 If you pay late, you'll pay more with possible late fees or additional interest.